 Hi!
 Kathy here!
+My goal is to share Latino crafts that promote positivity through creativity.
 I make a living spreading the gospel of glitter.
 Literally through CraftyChica.com, & figuratively through my novels, speeches, and classes.

 Kathy’s life’s mission to inspire others to bring out their inner sparkle – and to see the sparkle in others.
 She believes in paying it forward and setting a positive example.
 She uses CraftyChica.com to share all the little and big things that make life sweet!

 Here’s how it all came to be, my story:

 On our wedding night, my husband and I vowed to live doing what we love, for me that was writing and making art.
 Within three years, we hand made hundreds of Latino crafts and jewelry items for 300 shops.
 Becoming a sweatshop wasn’t exactly the dream we had envisioned.

 I took a part-time job at The Arizona Republic as a features clerk.